 - 1. Any person seeking Directory information - 2.
-The student or parent of the dependent student. - 3.
+The student - 3.
 Parties for whom the student has specifically given prior written consent to disclose information.
 If authorization was given for a category of parties, each disclosure should be indicated in the student file. - 4.
 College officials with a legitimate educational interest - 5.
 Federal and State educational authorities.